-This article provides a step-by-step guide to Install Airflow on your system.
+This article provides a clear, step-by-step guide to help you install Airflow on your system, no matter what platform you are using

 What is Apache Airflow?